 With the victory, the Wildcats (6-1, 3-0 NWC) ran their win streak to five while denying the Pioneers (0-11, 0-3 NWC) the opportunity to notch their first victory of the year.

-After Lewis & Clark posted a tying run in the top of the ninth inning, the game came down to an at-bat by Michael Hopp (Sr., Portland, Ore.).
+After Lewis & Clark posted a tying run in the top of the ninth inning, the game came down to an at-bat by Michael Hopp.
 The junior shortstop smacked a ground ball to short, setting off a chain reaction of events.

-Jordan Harlow (Sr., Baker City, Ore.) broke up the double play at second, causing a wild throw that allowed Jake Wylie (Jr., Eagle, Idaho) to score the winning run.
+Jordan Harlow broke up the double play at second, causing a wild throw that allowed Jake Wylie (Sr., Eagle, Idaho) to score the winning run.

 The first three Pioneers reached base off of Zach Manley (Sr., Coburg, Ore.), who worked himself into a jam with a hit batter, a single and a walk.
 Lewis & Clark cashed in on its early scoring opportunity, posting three runs on three hits in the first.

 Michael Ball added insult to injury when his sharp line drive caromed off of Manley’s foot, driving him from the game in the second inning.
 Before he left, the Pioneers torched Manley for four runs on seven hits and advantage of a lack of control from Linfield’s starter.

 Offensively, Linfield displayed exceptional discipline, driving Ball’s pitch count to 44 through the second inning.
 The ‘Cats clawed their way back into the game, scratching out three runs in the bottom of the third to knot the score at 3-3.